 #7: Announcements & Alerts

-A well-built intranet keeps your employees up to date on important company announcements & news, information they need to be aware of, and anything else they would normally receive through email.
+A well-built intranet keeps your employees up to date.
+It’s a more efficient way to communicate anything internal that they would normally receive through email.

-In addition, you can leverage your intranet’s ‘News & Announcements’ section to help keep your employees organized and informed on the latest company news.
+In addition, you can leverage your intranet’s ‘News & Announcements’ section to help keep your employees organized and informed.

 You can also send out alerts and high-priority notifications to segments of your workforce, depending on the emergency.

-A proper intranet platform will have alert templates so that you can quickly craft and send out a ‘high-priority’ notification to affected employees.
+A proper intranet platform will have alert templates.
+With this feature, you can quickly craft and send out a ‘high-priority’ notification to affected employees.